KajalDeore04/ecom/README.md

 ## 📬 Questions?

-Reach out via [your GitHub profile](https://github.com/Kajal-Deore) or [your Linkedin profile](https://www.linkedin.com/in/kajal-deore) if you have any questions or issues.
+Reach out via [GitHub](https://github.com/Kajal-Deore) or [Linkedin](https://www.linkedin.com/in/kajal-deore) if you have any questions or issues.
 Happy coding! 🎉